gokalpyildirir/Snakemake_wf/README.md

-# AAFC Phylogenetic Tree Project Part 1
+# AAFC Phylogenetic Tree Project Part 2

-This is a Snakemake workflow designed to create a phylogenetic tree.
-It relies on Mambaforge.
-If you haven't installed Mambaforge yet, you can follow the installation instructions found here: <https://snakemake.readthedocs.io/en/stable/tutorial/setup.html>
+Welcome to the second phase of our AAFC Phylogenetic Tree Project!
+This Snakemake workflow is designed to construct a phylogenetic tree using the docker orthogroups created at the end of part 1.
+Like in part 1, this workflow also relies on Mambaforge.
+If you haven't installed Mambaforge yet, you can follow the installation instructions found here: [Snakemake Setup Guide](<https://snakemake.readthedocs.io/en/stable/tutorial/setup.html>)

 Once you've successfully installed Mambaforge, proceed to create a new conda environment using the provided ```environment.yaml``` file.

 ## Creating the Environment

-To ensure that all necessary tools for this analysis are available within a single conda environment.
-I recommend using Mamba/micromamba to create it.
-Please follow these commands to set up the environment and activate it for the duration of your analysis:
+We recommend using Mamba or Micromamba to create a conda environment that houses all the necessary tools for this analysis.
+Follow these commands to set up the environment and activate it for your analysis:

 ```bash
 micromamba create -n AAFC_snakemake_env --file environment.yaml